spinnaker/spinnaker/docs/commands.md

  * `-h, --help`: (*Default*: `false`) Display help text about this command.
  * `-l, --log`: Set the log level of the CLI.
  * `-o, --output`: Format the CLIs output.
  * `-q, --quiet`: Show no task information or messages.
+When disabled, ANSI formatting will be disabled too.
 #### Parameters
  * `--docs`: (*Default*: `false`) Print markdown docs for the hal CLI.
  * `--print-bash-completion`: (*Default*: `false`) Print bash command completion.
 This is used during the installation of Halyard.